Victor-Kalenda/Renobot/README.md

 # Renobot
-Lego EV3 robot for mapping out the perimeter and area of a room autonomously
+Lego EV3 robot for mapping out the perimeter and area of a room autonomousl

 The RenoBot was designed to aid humans in construction and renovation.
 Its primary function is to autonomously move around a space and calculate its area and perimeter.
 Additionally, the RenoBot will return